-Why is the cartoon funny?
+Why is Internet dog funny?
 I think it's because dogs are mischievous (especially the ordinary muts in question).
 Dogs chew your slippers when you're not looking.
 So imagine what fun they would have on the Internet.
 They would probably sell your slippers given the chance on eBay.

-Technologists especially have latched onto the cartoon and given it deeper meanings, particularly relating to "trust".
+Technologists especially latched onto the cartoon and gave it deeper meanings, particularly relating to "trust".
 Whether or not the cartoon triggered it, it coincided with a rush of interest in the topic.
 Through most of the 1990s, hoards of people became preoccupied with "trust" as a precondition for e-business.
-Untold hours were spent researching, debating, deconstructing and re-defining "trust", as if the human race didn't really understand it and Internet-age technologists had some fresh new understanding to offer.
+Untold hours were spent researching, debating, deconstructing and redefining "trust", as if the human race didn't really understand it.
 Really?
 Was there ever really a "trust" problem per se?
 Did the advent of the Internet truly demand such earnest reappraisal?

 No. We should read the Steiner cartoon as being all about fidelity not trust.
 It goes without saying that you wouldn't trust a dog.
 The challenge online is really pretty prosaic: it is to tell what someone is.
-Trust then follows from that knowledge.
+Trust then follows from that knowledge in context.

-I maintain that we trust people well enough in the real world.
-It's safe to use the word paradigm here.
-There is a trust paradigm, namely a big amorphous system of social constructs, habits, conventions and laws that we take for granted for creating trust.
-The real world processes are not perfect; they sometimes break down, but not so often that the paradigm needs shifting.
+I maintain that by and large we trust people well enough in the real world.
+There's no end of conventions, rules and instincts for establishing trust - none perfect, but perfectly good enough, and of course, evolving all the time.
 It's true that establishing trust in new business relationships is subtle and muti-pathed, but in routine business transactions - the sort that the Internet is good for - trust is not subtle at all.
-The only thing that matters most of the time is the parties' formal credentials (not even their identities) in the context at hand.
+The only thing that matters in most transactions is the parties' formal credentials (not even their identities) in the context at hand.
 For example, a pharmacist doesn't "trust" the doctor as such when filling a prescription.
-Medicos, accountants, engineers, bankers, lawyers, architects and so on have professional qualifications that authorise them to undertake certain transactions.
-And in the traditional mercantile world, the shopkeeper or sales assistant is probably a total stranger, but we know that consumer protection legislation, credit card agreements and big companies' reputations all keep us safe.
+Medicos, accountants, engineers, bankers, lawyers, architects and so on have professional qualifications that authorise them to perform certain transactions.
+Consider that in the traditional mercantile world, the shopkeeper or sales assistant is typically a total stranger, but we know that consumer protection legislation, credit card agreements and big companies' reputations all keep us safe.
 So we don't actually "trust" most people we do business with at all.
 We don't have to.

 There is an old Italian proverb that perfectly sums up most business: